Corina Ungureanu: Nude posing

 The DVDs proved controversial as some of the scenes and publicity material featured the gymnasts in their official Romanian team leotards.
 It later emerged that they had not been aware of the contractual obligation to wear their official leotards until filming had already begun.
-In the wake of the controversy, Ungureanu and her former teammates were banned from coaching or competing in Romania from 2002 to 2007.
+It was reported they were paid USD$40,000.
+In the wake of the controversy, the Romanian Gymnastics Federation banned Ungureanu and her former teammates from coaching or refereeing in official competitions in Romania from 2002 to 2007.
 To compensate, Ungureanu spent some time coaching in Italy.

+Later life

 In 2004, her authorized biography, Corina Ungureanu: Beginning and End, written by Laurian Stãnchescu was published.
 Ungureanu is now also a spokesmodel for Bucovina SA, a bottled water company in Romania.
-She currently manages a coffee shop called New Haven in Ploieşti with her boyfriend.
 In early 2007 she took up a coaching position in England, alongside former colleague Claudia Presăcan.

 Ungureanu posed for Playboy Romania again in March 2008.